tolikcode/andriydruk.github.io/content/post/rxdnssd.md

 Unlike browse() operation this one will return Trasnformation, that transforms an Observable of BonjourService to an Observable of resolved BonourService.

 First of all I've applied a [flatMap](http://reactivex.io/documentation/operators/flatmap.html) to income Observalbe.
 Then in map's function I check if BonjourService contains DELETED flag.
 After that I emit this Observable (maybe the information about this BonjourService will be usefull for a Subsriber).
-In other case I emit Observable from RxDNSSDService that will query record from DNSSD API.
+In another case I emit Observable from RxDNSSDService that will query record from DNSSD API.

 ~~~java
 public static Observable.Transformer<BonjourService, BonjourService> resolve() {